awsdocs/aws-systems-manager-user-guide/doc_source/automation-sm-target.md

       + Choose **errors** to enter an absolute number of errors allowed before Automation stops sending the workflow to other resources\.
       + Choose **percentage** to enter a percentage of errors allowed before Automation stops sending the workflow to other resources\.

-   For more information about using targets and rate controls with Automation, see [Running Automation Workflows That Use Targets and Rate Controls](automation-working-targets-and-rate-controls.md)\.
+   For more information about using targets and rate controls with Automation, see [Running Automation workflows that use targets and rate controls](automation-working-targets-and-rate-controls.md)\.

 1. Choose **Create Association**\.
 **Important**
 When you create an association, the association immediately runs against the specified targets\.
 The association then runs based on the cron or rate expression you chose\.
 If you chose **No schedule**, the association does not run again\.

-## Creating an Association That Runs an Automation Workflow \(Command Line\)<a name="automation-sm-target-commandline"></a>
+## Creating an association that runs an Automation workflow \(command line\)<a name="automation-sm-target-commandline"></a>

 The following procedure describes how to use the AWS CLI \(on Linux or Windows\) or AWS Tools for PowerShell to create a State Manager association that runs an Automation workflow\.